 INFLAMMATORY BOWEL DISEASE

 In inflammatory bowel disease, the immune system over reacts, sending too many cells into the lining of the intestines.
-These cells release histamines and other substances which cause inflammation, and there are so many of them that they clog the tissues so the intestinal lining can't function properly.
+These cells release histamines and other substances which cause inflammation, and there are so many of these cells present they clog the tissues so the intestinal lining can't function properly.
 Food and water absorption are impaired, leading to vomiting, diarrhea, weight loss or abdominal pain.
 Chronic inflammation also becomes self-perpetuating - the damaged intestinal lining becomes leaky, allowing further bacteria and food proteins to enter past the lining, which further stimulates the immune system.

 In the normal dog or cat, a simple case of illness from a parasite or sensitivity to a certain food substance is just an intestinal irritation, not a full blown immune system disease.
 Parasite treatment or a diet change is curative.
-Most cases of food allergy or intestinal parasites are not inflammatory bowel disease.
+Most cases of food allergy or intestinal parasites are not IBD.
 In IBD, the hair-trigger immune response is very abnormal.
 Even after the original substance or infection that was the trigger is gone, the immune system is still over-reactive.
 Treatment is aimed at controlling this hair-trigger response.

 The most common parasites involved are Giardia, a one celled protozoa, and whipworms, which are tiny, hair fine worms too small to see without a microscope.
 Both of these parasites are difficult to detect on routine stool checks.
 New antigen tests allow us to find these parasites even if eggs are not present in a given stool sample.

 There are no accurate tests yet to determine what food ingredients a pet is allergic to - we can't just send a blood sample to a laboratory and get a result of beef allergy, for instance.
 What we do is put the pet on a diet that has been specially formulated for food allergies.
-If his inflammatory bowel disease improves on the new food, we know there was something in the old food that was triggering the disease.
+If symptoms improve on the new food, we know something in the old food was triggering the disease.

 Not only is hydrolyzed protein unlikely to trigger an allergic reaction but breaking the proteins down into smaller molecules also makes them easier to digest and absorb.
-This is an important benefit, since most IBD patients are underweight and have difficulty absorbing nutrients through their inflamed intestines.
+This is an important benefit, since most IBD patients are often underweight and have difficulty absorbing nutrients through their inflamed intestines.